Acebot27/openCV_with_python/README.md

-# openCV_with_python
-OpenCV for Image and Video Analysis with Python
+# OpenCV for Image and Video Analysis with Python

 Practiced below processes using OpenCV in Python